West Texas Walk of Fame

 As interest grew, Grant Speed was commissioned to create the "heroic" sized statue of Buddy Holly.
-In 1979, a concert was held to help pay for the statue, and a plaque was placed around the base to honor the first inductee of the "Walk of Fame", Lubbock's own Buddy Holly.
+In 1979, a concert was held to help pay for the statue, and a plaque was installed to honor the first inductee of the "Walk of Fame", Lubbock's own Buddy Holly.
 A second concert was held in 1980 and Littlefield's Waylon Jennings became the next inductee.

-In 1983, Civic Lubbock Inc picked up the torch and mounted the dedication plaque and the induction plaques of Buddy Holly and Waylon Jennings.
-They also nominated Mac Davis as the next inductee and developed a criteria for future nominees.
+In 1983, Civic Lubbock, Inc. picked up the torch and mounted the dedication plaque and the induction plaques of Buddy Holly and Waylon Jennings.
+They also nominated Mac Davis as the next inductee and developed criteria for future nominees.

-From its early beginning until today, the names of many musicians, artists, actors and entertainers have been honored in "The West Texas Walk of Fame."
+From its early beginning until today, many singer/songwriters, musicians, visual artists, actors, poets, producers, and entertainers have been honored in "The West Texas Walk of Fame."

 Inductees are selected for nomination by the Walk of Fame Committee of Civic Lubbock, Inc. and the nominations are submitted to the Civic Lubbock, Inc. Board for approval.